git-plm/gitplm/partnumbers.md

   datasheet** (resistance, capacitance, regulator voltage, IC package, etc.).
   VVVV is also used to encode version for manufactured parts or assemblies.

+Why use an intelligent PN scheme over a random part number, which is recommended by most in the industry?
+There are several reasons:

+- the NNN increments, so you do have a "Random" part, which gives you any flexibility you need.
+- the CCC naturally sorts parts for you -- on your BOM, in the warehouse, in the factory, in your lab stock, etc. When physically dealing with 100's of part numbers on a large PCB, any organization is helpful.
+- the VVVV allows you to group variations of the same part together.
+Again, when I go to my lab stock, if I need a 0603 resistor, I can quickly find it, versus having to look for a random part number.
+If you need to add additional values later, they are still grouped together vs being located 1000's of numbers later.
+- an argument could be made that the description is adequate.
+The description works fine in electronic tools, but not as well for the parts bin in the lab.
+  It is much easier to sort parts by CCC-NNN-VVVV than a long description, even if the description is somewhat consistent.

+CCC-NNN-VVVV works really well for electrical parts.
+It may not be optimal for other parts, but there is nothing stopping you from using a different format for other classes of parts.

 Each group of CCC parts is placed in its own schematic symbol library with the same name.
 The following CCC groups are suggested for electrical parts:

 - ANA: op-amps, comparators, A/D, D/A
 - CAP: capacitors